datopian/playbook/onboarding/README.md

 ## Getting Help and Finding Stuff

-We're fully remote so our equivalents of all the standard office chatting takes place online either in Chat 💬 or on video calls 📺
+We're fully remote so our equivalents of all the standard office chatting takes place online either in Chat 💬 or on video calls. 📺

 So if you need help 🙋 or just want to hang out, here's a list of the best places to start: